asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 The vast majority of developers who don't want to practice TDD have never tried it.
  Teams should be encouraged to learn TDD and development organizations should be educated on all of the benefits of TDD.
  It is vital that safe learning environments are created so that developers can learn and practice without feeling like it will only interfere with their ability to _"ship features faster"_.
-Too often this is the short-sighted reason that teams give to avoid the practice.
+Too often this is the short-sighted reason that developers provide to avoid the practice.

 ## The Inconspicuous Benefits of TDD